CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 of available hardware resources (e.g. disk space, memory, cores).

 This enables a machine request to be made without having machines pre-built.
-Modelling tools, such as [Juju][about-juju], can leverage this functionality when requesting a machine from MAAS, which will dynamically **create** and Deploy one.
+Modeling tools, such as [Juju][about-juju], can leverage this functionality when requesting a machine from MAAS, which will dynamically **create** and Deploy one.
 Machines can also be requested directly from within MAAS.